bjornregnell/reqeng-book/slides/02-func.md

 \LectureOnly{\section{Usage}}
 # Contextual usage modeling

-* Persona:
-  * An fictitious but representative user of a specific user group, with concrete personality and desires.
 * Story:
-  * A description of what a user persona wants in order to achieve a goal.
+  * A description of what a user wants in order to achieve a goal.
 Short for user story.
 * Task:
   * A piece of work by users, potentially supported by a system.
 Short for user task.
 * Use case